-Now the years have passed and the risk-reward is not enough for me to proceed.
-I will admit that I am squeamish about someone placing a laser in my eye.
+Now the years have passed, and the risk-reward is not enough for me to proceed.
+I admit that I am squeamish about someone placing a laser in my eye.

 There are times we are reluctant to take steps to improve our vision.

 Maybe we have become comfortable with our limitations.
-Change is too difficult, and others are meeting my needs.
+Change is too complicated, and others are meeting my needs.

-Or perhaps, we understand that improved vision will result in lifestyle changes, that we will be forced to change the way we act.
+Or perhaps, we understand that improved vision will result in lifestyle changes, that we will have to change the way we act.

 Sometimes, I admit that I prefer not to see the mess on the bedroom floor.
-In our house, if you see it, you are required to act on it.
+But, unfortunately, if you see it in our house, you are required to act on it.